tenon-io/php-bulk-test/README.md

 ## How this thing works

 This is a really simple queue tester.
-It takes a list of URLs and submits them to Tenon in an asynchronous fashion.
+It takes a list of URLs (located in a text file) and submits them to Tenon in an asynchronous fashion.
 As it submits the URLs to Tenon, pages are tested, and results written to a database.

 ## Requirements